wlperry/umd_biostats/ecostats_lectures/lecture_05/05_02_class_activity.typst.md

 ::: callout-tip
 Interpretation:

 -   We are 95% confident that the true population mean fish length in Lake I3 falls within this interval

 -   Note the small difference between using the t-distribution vs. normal approximation
 :::

 # Part 6: Two-Sample t-Test

 A two-sample t-test compares means from two independent groups.

-Let's compare pine needle lengths between windward and leeward sides:
+Let's compare fish lengths between i3 and i8